-Visualizing future human space exploration catalyzes the very thing it depicts.
+Making art about future human space exploration catalyzes the very thing it depicts.
 Suggestive imagery inspires future generations to advance humans’ expansion into the cosmos.
 And we live an era where visualizations are becoming increasingly realistic.
 With the aid of computer graphics, we can bring the future to life like never before.
-Filling Space asked Erik Wernquist, a well-known digital film artist who creates beautiful space-related visualizations, about his work.
+Filling Space asked Erik Wernquist, a well-known digital film creator who makes beautiful space-related art, about his work.

-How did space become a consistent theme in your work?
+How did space become a consistent theme in your art?

 For all my life, since early childhood, I have been passionately interested in space exploration –planetary exploration in particular.
 Ever since I started working with computer graphics in the early 2000s I guess I was hoping for commissions in these fields, but space was very rarely a topic in the work I did.
 So, it wasn’t until I made a piece of my own – a short film called “Wanderers” – that I could dwell in these themes that I was personally fascinated with.
 Luckily, that film caught enough attention to give me opportunities to further develop this interest professionally.

 Which piece are you most proud of?

 I am particularly proud of the film I was commissioned to produce for the Jet Propulsion Laboratory about the Cassini/Huygens mission, called “Cassini’s Grand Finale”.
 I am very happy with how that film turned out, but above anything else it was such an unprecedented honor for me to be able to work not only with the people at JPL, but on an official piece about these legendary spacecraft.
 I had been following the adventures and findings of this mission for most of my adult life, I knew every scene and location, and it all had personal meaning to me.
 And to be able to take part in waving goodbye to this historic planetary explorer Cassini is something I still cannot fully understand that I actually did.

 Your Wanderers short film is amazing – what were some of the most difficult challenges you faced when making it?